 It’s no secret by now that I am absolutely obsessed with all things strawberries.
 In summer I love taking full advantage of fresh berries and make Korean-style Fresh Strawberry Milk and Strawberry Milk Tea.

 Looking for more amazing summery recipes?
-Check out my Strawberry Recipes Collection.
+Check out my Strawberry Recipes Collection and these amazing ice cream recipes:

 What is it?